Second Punic War: Roman allies defect, 216–214 BC

 An important part of Hannibal's campaign in Italy was to attempt to fight the Romans by using local resources; raising recruits from among the local population.
 His subordinate Hanno was able to raise troops in Samnium in 214 BC, but the Romans intercepted these new levies in the battle of Beneventum and eliminated them before they rendezvoused with Hannibal.
 Hannibal could win allies, but defending them against the Romans was a new and difficult problem, as the Romans could still field multiple armies, which in total greatly outnumbered his own forces.

 The greatest gain was the second largest city of Italy, Capua, when Hannibal's army marched into Campania in 216 BC.
 The inhabitants of Capua held limited Roman citizenship and the aristocracy was linked to the Romans via marriage and friendship, but the possibility of becoming the supreme city of Italy after the evident Roman disasters proved too strong a temptation.
 The treaty between them and Hannibal can be described as an agreement of friendship, since the Capuans had no obligations.
-When the port city of Locri defected to Carthage in the summer of 215BC it was immediately used to reinforce the Carthaginian forces in Italy with soldiers, supplies and war elephants.
+When the port city of Locri defected to Carthage in the summer of 215 BC it was immediately used to reinforce the Carthaginian forces in Italy with soldiers, supplies and war elephants.
 It was the only time during the war Carthage reinforced Hannibal.
-A second force, under Hannibal's youngest brother Mago, was meant to land in Italy in 215BC but was diverted to Iberia after a major Carthaginian defeat there.
+A second force, under Hannibal's youngest brother Mago, was meant to land in Italy in 215 BC but was diverted to Iberia after a major Carthaginian defeat there.

 Meanwhile, the Romans took drastic steps to raise new legions: enrolling slaves, criminals and those who did not meet the usual property qualification.
-By early 215BC they were fielding at least 12 legions; by 214BC 18; and by 213BC 22.
+By early 215 BC they were fielding at least 12 legions; by 214 BC 18; and by 213 BC 22.
 By 212 BC the full complement of the legions deployed would have been in excess of 100,000 men, plus, as always, a similar number of allied troops.
 The majority were deployed in southern Italy in field armies of approximately 20,000 men each.
 This was insufficient to challenge Hannibal's army in open battle, but sufficient to force him to concentrate his forces and to hamper his movements.

 Macedonia, Sardinia and Sicily

-During 215BC the Macedonian king, Philip V, pledged his support to Hannibal, initiating the First Macedonian War against Rome in 215BC.
+During 215 BC the Macedonian king, Philip V, pledged his support to Hannibal, initiating the First Macedonian War against Rome in 215 BC.
 The Romans were concerned that the Macedonians would attempt to cross the Strait of Otranto and land in Italy.
 They strongly reinforced their navy in the area and despatched a legion to stand guard, and the threat petered out.
-In 211BC Rome contained the Macedonians by allying with the Aetolian League, a coalition of Greek city states which was already at war with Macedonia.
-In 205BC this war ended with a negotiated peace.
+In 211 BC Rome contained the Macedonians by allying with the Aetolian League, a coalition of Greek city states which was already at war with Macedonia.
+In 205 BC this war ended with a negotiated peace.

-A rebellion in support of the Carthaginians broke out on Sardinia in 213BC, but it was quickly put down by the Romans.
+A rebellion in support of the Carthaginians broke out on Sardinia in 213 BC, but it was quickly put down by the Romans.